GurjarKing/GurjarKing/README.md

 </pre>
 <strong>Daily News</strong>

-  - Illinois is taking a data-driven approach to its mask-wearing ad campaign
+  - B8ta remains bullish on IRL shopping with new acquisition
      <hr/>

-      - *Here’s an example of ad targeting that’s actually good for public health: In a campaign encouraging people to wear masks, the Illinois state government has been focusing its digital ad dollars on the counties with highest COVID risk.
-To achieve this, the gove…*
+      - *Coronavirus cases in the United States are reaching new peaks.
+E-commerce is continuing to boom.
+And B8ta, a San Francisco startup which is betting on the future of physical retailers, is doubling down on its in-person footprint.
+B8ta offers shelf space to un…*

-  - UK watchdog reduces Marriott data breach fine to $23.8M, down from $123M
+  - Is the Great 2020 Tech Rally slowing?
       <hr/>

-      - *The UK’s ICO has reduced the size of a data breach penalty for hotel business Marriott — dropping it to £14.4 million (~$23.8M) in a final penalty notice down from the £99M ($123M) figure that the watchdog initially said it would levy in July 2019.
-The fine r…*
+      - *Yesterday’s earnings deluge made plain that tech shares are not rocketing higher as 2020 comes to a close.
+Indeed, in pre-market trading this morning, Microsoft, Apple, Facebook and Amazon are all down.
+Alphabet is the only member of the Big Five that is wort…*

-  - Under Armour to sell MyFitnessPal for $345 million, after acquiring it in 2015 for $475 million
+  - NowThis partners with Calm to offer a soothing Election Day livestream
       <hr/>

-      - *Global fitness giant Under Armour announced this morning that it will be selling MyFitnessPal to investment firm Francisco Partners for $345 million, five and a half years after acquiring it for $475 million.
-The company also announced that it will be winding…*
+      - *Mobile news organization NowThis is announcing a bit of counter-programming for next week’s presidential election — it’s partnering with meditation app Calm to create a livestream for anyone who needs relief from stress of Election Day news.
+Not that NowThis …*

-  - AOL founder Steve Case, involved early in Section 230, says it's time to change it
+  - Smartphone shipments dip in China for Q3, led by Huawei decline
       <hr/>

-      - *AOL founder Steve Case was there in Dulles, Virginia, just outside of Washington, D.C., when in 1996 the Communications Decency Act was passed as part of a major overhaul of U.S. telecommunications laws that President Bill Clinton signed into law.
-Soon after,…*
+      - *China was the first major global smartphone markets to rebound from the early days of the COVID-19 pandemic.
+Stringent lockdown measures were able to help the country recover from the virus relatively quickly during the first wave, as sales started to return …*

-  - Amazon pegs COVID-19 costs at an estimated $4 billion next quarter
+  - Illinois is taking a data-driven approach to its mask-wearing ad campaign
       <hr/>

-       - *Amazon expects to incur $4 billion in COVID-related costs next quarter, an estimate that provides a bellwether for other businesses, large and small, trying to stay operational and control expenses amid the pandemic.
-The upshot: Amazon is planning for COVID t…*
+       - *Here’s an example of ad targeting that’s actually good for public health: In a campaign encouraging people to wear masks, the Illinois state government has been focusing its digital ad dollars on the counties with highest COVID risk.
+To achieve this, the gove…*

 <br />